jubarcelos/personal-playground-functions/README.md

 # Project: Playground functions.

 Overview
-This project is more like a HackerRank, just a lot of functions applyed to solve individuals tasks.
+This project is like a HackerRank, just usin JS functions to solve simple individuals tasks.

 ### Proposed development